Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

     *  Deduplication and Merging of Metrics: * Thanos querier reads from multiple replicas and merges the metrics collected from each pair into a single result.
 Cortex uses a push-based model.
 In this model, Cortex elects a leader replica for each Prometheus cluster and drops samples pushed by the other member in the pair.
 So technically, only samples form a single replica are accepted.
    *  Seamless Integration with Existing Prometheus Setups: Thanos integrates with a sidecar.
 Cortex uses remote write to  push data to  central cluster.
    *  Query Optimization: To improve query speed, Thanos downsamples historical data.
 Cortex, on the other hand uses optimization techniques like batch iterators, caching indexes, HTTP response compression etc.
-   * Data Format: Thanos supports reading and writing data as Prometheus TSDB blocks, while Cortex is migrating individual Prometheus chunks to object storage for improved scalability.
+   * Data Format: With Tanos, data can be read and written as Prometheus TSDB blocks.
+Cortex is migrating individual Prometheus chunks to object storage for better scalability.

 ###### Prometheus